Weight loss and reduced appetite towards the end of life

 • Gentle physical activity can help to increase your appetite and help you maintain your strength and fitness.

 Your doctor or nurse can refer you to a dietitian for help with eating.
-They may suggest changes to your diet or nutritional supplements, which are drinks or powders.
-These help to increase the amount of energy (calories) and protein in your diet.
-This can help you to feel better, and have more energy.
+They may suggest changes to your diet to increase the amount of energy and protein in your diet, or suggest nutritional supplements.
+This can help you feel better and have more energy.

 Information for families – helping with eating